-When I was in college, I wrote a play that was performed at the University of Maryland (UMBC) where I did my undergraduate work.
-Afterward, I kept writing plays, then later, screenplays.
+I wrote a play that was performed at the University of Maryland (UMBC) where I did my undergraduate work.
+Afterward I kept writing plays, then later, screenplays.
 After many years of that, I switched my attention to writing novels.

-A famous writer was asked what was the most lucrative form of writing.
+I asked a famous writer what was the most lucrative form of writing.
 He said, “ransom notes.”

-Having someone say, “I read your book and could not put it down.”
+Having someone say, “I read your book and couldn’t put it down.”

-The First Commandment of Writing, one author of fiction writing books said, “You must entertain your reader from the beginning line to the end.”
+The First Commandment of Writing, one author of fiction writing books said, “You must engage and entertain your reader from the beginning page to the end.”
 If you do that, you have accomplished what it’s all about in being a writer.